Get

 a kitten kneading on her mother

-Image Credit: Tania Van den Berghen, Pixabay
+Image By: Tania Van den Berghen, Pixabay

 2. It’s Comforting

 Kneading starts at a young age, and besides getting the mother cat to release milk, it also provides the kittens with comfort and reassurance.
 Kneading in adulthood likely provides them with the same soothing feeling, and cats that are happy and relaxed are often seen kneading.
-They may do it even if stressed in order to calm themselves down.
+They may do it even if stressed to calm themselves down.

 3. They are Marking Their Territory